-The problem is not my lack of storage solutions.
-The problem is that my children are hoarders, and it’s about time for an intervention.
+The problem is not my lack of storage solutions — the problem is that my children are hoarders, and it’s about time for an intervention.

 During the five-hour span in which I attempted to organize before fully giving up in despair, I discovered the following items in one single room of my house: